 With around 130 peaks exceeding 3000 m in altitude the Pyrenees Mountains represent a natural border between France and Spain.
 The range is more than 450 km long and ~100 km wide, spanning in a west-east direction from the Atlantic Ocean to the Mediterranean Sea.
 The Pyrenees' biodiversity is rich and unique, with more than 4500 vascular plant species and 180 endemic species.
 The Pyrenees is one of the European plant biodiversity centers, threatened by climate change.

-According to our new climate simulations, the warming effect is more marked in mountain areas (the Alps and the Pyrenees).
+According to our new climate simulations, the warming effect in France is more marked in mountain areas (the Alps and the Pyrenees).
 Here, the average temperature change will exceed 2°C by the middle of the century under a scenario with strong future growth in greenhouse gas emissions (RCP8.5).
 Climate change has strong geographic variations with 20% less precipitation on the Mediterranean side and 20% more on the Atlantic side, when comparing two extended periods for the past (1961-1991) and the future (2041-2051).
-Results are highly sensitive to large-scale circulation change: we rely solely on one model and one climatic scenario (RCP8.5 with the EURO CORDEX simulation by WRF-IPSL-CMIP5).
-We will include a wider spectrum of climate projections to reduce the associated degree of uncertainty in the next phase of the project.
+It is important to note that this is based on one climate scenario only.

 The performance of CHIMERE for near-surface ozone concentrations was evaluated by comparison with measured concentrations in the European Environmental Agency (EEA) network.
 The seasonal cycle in measured concentrations over Europe is rather well reproduced with a low average bias over the Pyrenean region (around 1 μg/m3).